 As for the wine, I’m no wine taster, so my description is a tad pedestrian.
 All I can say was that the wine was amazing, easy-to-drink but still packed full of a whole blend of delicate fruity and spicy flavours that made the mouth happy in a whole bunch of ways.
 I liked it so much that we ended up purchasing it at the wine cellar after our meal.

-Quick tip: If you you plan to dine at the Homestead Brewery and are planning to buy some wine, it’s worth it doing both together, as diners get 10% off the wine at the wine cellar, and wine buyers get 10% off their meal after purchasing wine.
+Quick tip: If you plan to dine at the Homestead Brewery and are planning to buy some wine, it’s worth it doing both together, as diners get 10% off the wine at the wine cellar, and wine buyers get 10% off their meal after purchasing wine.

-Service was brisk and friendly, and remained so even though the place got slammed just shortly after.
+Service was brisk and friendly and remained so even though the place got slammed just shortly after.
 With a combination of good food, great wine, and the location being in the Swan Valley region – just an hour’s drive from Perth, it’s no wonder the place is always packed.
-On top of that, the only place you can buy their wine is either at their cellar door, or online, there’s plenty of reason to head back to the Mandoon Estate.
+On top of that, the only place you can buy their wine is either at their cellar door, or online, so there’s plenty of reason to head back to the Mandoon Estate.

 Location: 10 Harris Road, Caversham WA 6055